Jack Deveraux and Jennifer Horton: 1989–90

 Jennifer tried to force Jack into declaring himself by getting engaged to Emilio, but Jack held steady.
 Jennifer tried on numerous occasions to seduce him, but Jack tried very hard to resist her, believing firmly he did not deserve Jennifer.

 Harper contacted Jack in an effort to get Jack's help in convincing the parole board that he should go free.
 Jennifer and Jack shared a very passionate set of kisses when Jennifer tearfully begged Jack to start seeing himself as a good man.
 Jack was convinced that he was just like Harper and that he owed to Harper, as his son, to help him.

 Jennifer desperately wanted Harper to leave Jack alone, because Jack was doing so well at travelling a redemptive path.
 Jennifer felt Harper was a toxic weight around Jack's neck.
 Furious that a "little girl" presumed to tell him what to do, Harper told a frightened Jack that he would kill Jennifer if she continued this behavior.
 Although Harper was in jail, Jack knew that his adoptive father would find a way to make it happen, so he pushed Jennifer away by firing her.

 Jennifer was quickly hired by WATB, a television station, and ended up becoming an anchorwoman.

 When Jennifer was set to marry Emilio, Jack kidnapped her on her wedding day so that she would have time to think about her future, and he confessed his true feelings.
 Of course, Jennifer was asleep during his heartfelt speech.
 They ended up on a ledge together after Jennifer ran off when she realized he was faking a news report of dangerous bears in the area.
 Jack finally appeared to be giving into Jennifer, and the two were gently kissing on the ledge when Melissa and Emilio came and rescued them.

 Jennifer was furious at Jack for pushing her away yet again, and she told him that she would marry Emilio.
 Emilio decided to delay the wedding, and he was developing feelings for his singing partner, Melissa, who returned those feelings.
 Neither Emilio nor Melissa were ready to admit those feelings to themselves or each other.

 Jack and Jennifer ended up on a cruise together in the name of work.
 The cruise was secretly being orchestrated by Isabella's presumed-dead alleged father, Ernesto.
 Ernesto set the whole thing up so he could kill everyone involved with Isabella.
 Ernesto wanted Isabella dead for accidentally killing Marina.
 Ernesto had already poisoned and killed Isabella's mother long ago.

-During the "Cruise of Deception" arc, Jack and Jennifer finally made love on a remote island after being shipwrecked.
+During the "Cruise of Deception" arc, Jack and Jennifer finally had sex on a remote island after being shipwrecked.